-The best way to build self-esteem is through esteemable acts that make you feel better about who you are as a person in healthy, concrete ways.
+The best way to build self-esteem is through esteemable acts that make you feel better about who you are in a healthy, concrete way.

-Show Up On Time: When you make a commitment to time with another person, you are committing to not just your time but their time.
+- Show Up On Time: When you commit to time with another person, you are committing to not just your time but also their time.
 You owe it to the other person to show up to your appointments, events, dates, interviews, or anything requiring time, on time.
 If you have to cancel, cancel well in advance and express your apologies.
 Showing up on time is a small esteemable act that helps you not be that person who is always late.

-Help Others Unexpectedly: Hold the door open.
+- Help Others Unexpectedly: Hold the door open.
 Ask if someone needs help.
 Do a favor.
-Fill in to a spot where you’re needed.
+Fill into a spot where you’re needed.
 People in recovery tend to act in extremes.
 It’s easy to take on too many opportunities to help and overload yourself with feelings of obligation.
 That is not the esteemable approach when you cannot fulfill your responsibilities.
-Instead, you should take on what you can and otherwise be helpful in unexpected situations, like holding open the door.
+Instead, it would help if you took on what you can and otherwise be helpful in unexpected situations, like holding open the door.

-Be Considerate: Addiction and alcoholism are inherently selfish and self-centered diseases.
+- Be Considerate: Addiction and alcoholism are inherently selfish and self-centered diseases.
 The way that addiction changes the wiring of the brain includes a shift in priority and focus.
-All priority and focus goes to drugs and alcohol which completely take priority.
-Rather than be able to consider negative consequences and how decisions affect others the only thing that matters is the self-serving act of drinking and using.
+All priority and focus go to drugs and alcohol, which completely take priority.
+Rather than consider negative consequences and how decisions affect others, the only thing that matters is the self-serving act of drinking and using.
 Being considerate toward others means taking the thoughts, feelings, and opinions of others into consideration and acting generously toward that.

 You are capable of creating tremendous change in your life, one step at a time.
 Design For Change offers a refuge for those in the fight against addiction to come out victorious.
 Our treatment programs are built on the hope and freedom that recovery can provide.
 For information on our full continuum of care and recovery services, call us today: 855-997-1372